 Use this rocker switch to turn the system ON and OFF and to reset the system.
 This switch is located on the front panel of the system.
-If placed in the "OFF" position, this switch will override the operation of a remote ON/OFF switch connected to terminals 7 and 8, it will not override the +12Vdc input terminal 5 of the Options connector shown in Figure 3-1 - Customer Terminations.
+If placed in the "OFF" position, this switch will override the operation of a remote ON/OFF switch connected to terminals 7 and 8 of the Options connector shown in Figure 3-1 - Customer Terminations.